 Why legislation is important

-Designation will rectify Gold Butte's status as the unprotected orphan of Grand Canyon-Parashant National Monument and the missing piece of the Grand Canyon puzzle, both of which lie in Arizona.
+Permanent protection will rectify Gold Butte's status as the unprotected orphan of Grand Canyon-Parashant National Monument and the missing piece of the Grand Canyon puzzle, both of which lie in Arizona.
 Gold Butte contains equally beautiful and valuable landscape, wildlife and cultural history, separated only by an arbitrary state line.

-Legislation will provide greater protection to numerous wildlife species, including desert tortoise, desert bighorn sheep, the banded Gila monster, great horned owls and a great variety of reptiles, birds and mammals.
+Permanent protection will provide greater protection to numerous wildlife species, including desert tortoise, desert bighorn sheep, the banded Gila monster, great horned owls and a great variety of reptiles, birds and mammals.

-Designation will help the public preserve, protect and understand Gold Butte's historical resources that deserve conservation, including Spanish and pioneer mining camps dating back to the 1700s.
+Permanent protection will help the public preserve, protect and understand Gold Butte's historical resources that deserve conservation, including Spanish and pioneer mining camps dating back to the 1700s.

-Designation will help eliminate uncontrolled off-road vehicle use, which ravages sensitive soils and sensitive desert tortoise habitat.
+Permanent protection will help eliminate uncontrolled off-road vehicle use, which ravages sensitive soils and sensitive desert tortoise habitat.
 Irresponsible vehicle use, vandalism, theft and littering are destroying rock art sites and other pieces of Gold Butte's priceless archaeological heritage.

-A combination of wilderness and national conservation area status will provide Gold Butte the management presence and information visitors need in order to learn how to respect this under-appreciated national treasure.
+Permanent protection will provide Gold Butte the management presence and information visitors need in order to learn how to respect this under-appreciated national treasure.

 In May 2010, the Clark County Commission overwhelmingly voted to support the Gold Butte National Conservation Area with Wilderness (Text of Clark County's resolution supporting Gold Butte);

 Also in May 2010, the Moapa Band of Paiute Indians passed a resolution supporting protection of Gold Butte;